 SET @@GLOBAL.READ_ONLY = ON;

 Wait for all ongoing transactions to commit or roll back.
-Then, wait for a safe period of time, depending on your deployment, for all transactions that currently exist in any binary log to replicate to all slaves.
-It is extremely important that you make sure all slaves have processed all updates before continuing.
+Then, wait for a safe period of time, depending on your deployment, for all transactions that currently exist in any binary log to replicate to all replicas.
+It is extremely important that you make sure all replicas have processed all updates before continuing.

 If you use binary logs for anything other than replication, for example to do point in time backup and restore, wait until you do not need the old binary logs containing GTID transactions.
 Ideally, wait for the server to purge all binary logs, and wait for any existing backup to expire.Important